-Dementia is not a single specific condition.
-Instead, it is an umbrella term used to describe a variety of symptoms such as memory loss and a decline in problem-solving skills.
-Such changes are often minor at the beginning, but over time the changes in memory, behavior, and mood can get so severe that the afflicted individual struggles to cope with everyday life.
+Dementia is not a single condition.
+Instead, it is an umbrella term used to describe various symptoms such as memory loss and a decline in problem-solving skills.
+Such changes are often minor initially, but the changes in memory, behavior, and mood can get so severe that the afflicted individual struggles to cope with everyday life.

 The primary cause of dementia is brain cell damage.
-The brain cells lose their ability to communicate with one another and the result is a change in feelings and behavior and a disruption in normal thought patterns.
+The cells lose their ability to communicate with one another, resulting in altered feelings and behavior and a disruption in normal thought patterns.

-The brain has several distinct regions, and each one is responsible for a variety of functions such as movement, judgment, and memory.
-Once the cells in a section of the brain are damaged, that area of the brain can’t conduct its normal functions.
+The brain has several distinct regions, and each one is responsible for various functions such as movement, judgment, and memory.
+Once the cells in a section of the brain are damaged, that brain area can’t conduct its normal functions.

 Different forms of dementia are associated with specific regions of the brain.
-For instance, Alzheimer’s disease patients have excessive levels of proteins both inside and outside of their brain cells, making it difficult for brain cells to remain healthy and continue communicating properly.
+For instance, Alzheimer’s disease patients have excessive proteins both inside and outside of their brain cells, making it difficult for the cells to remain healthy and continue communicating properly.
 As a result, memory loss is one of the first signs of Alzheimer’s.

 Types of Dementia & Symptoms

 Alzheimer’s is by far the most common form of the condition, but there are several types, including:

 - Parkinson’s (or Lewy body) dementia